USDA-ARS-NWRC/awsm_test_cases/README.md

 > **NOTE:** will take approximately 2 to 4 hours to complete, dependent on computer resources.

-> **WARNING:** The BRB run is threaded and will consume significant memory.
+> **WARNING:** Due to the domain size of the BRB, the simulation will consume significant memory.
 If the computer does not have 12GB minimum allocated to Docker, you can turn off threading by setting `threading: False` in the configuration file under `[system]`.
 Otherwise `AWSM` will quit unexpectedly.

 ## Tuolumne River Basin, California

 The Tuolumne test case is for April 15 through April 17 in WY 2016.
 It contains a 50 meter Airborne Snow Observatory snow depth product that automatically updates the model state and shows the model results in a summary report.

-* 50 meter resolution, hourly
+* 50 meter resolution, hourly timestep
 * 1,400 km<sup>2</sup> watershed
 * 21 meterological stations
 * 2 day model run, first runs SMRF and then runs `ipysnobal`
 * 50 meter snow depth update in netCDF file format
+* The simulation will first run `SMRF` then run `ipysnobal`
 * Automated report generated to show lidar flight update change to model state

 From the command prompt on **Linux** or **Mac**, run
 ```
-./awsm_docker --case tuol
+python ./awsm_docker --case tuol
 ```
 On **Windows**, run the PowerShell command
 ```